 Australia’s indigenous history is mind-bogglingly lengthy.
 The traditional owners of this land stretch back some 40,000 to 60,000 years, making it the oldest continuous culture on Earth.
-It’s a rich culture filled with storytelling, respect for community and Country, and a deep spirituality, and it’s a part of this country more and more people are travelling to discover.
+It’s full of rich cultures filled with storytelling, respect for community and Country, and a deep spirituality, and it’s a part of this country more and more people are travelling to discover.

-In this guide, I’m sharing some of my recommendations for things to do in Melbourne to immerse yourself in First Nations culture and deepen your understanding of our country’s First Peoples.
+In this guide, I’m sharing some of my recommendations for things to do in Melbourne to immerse yourself in First Nations cultures and deepen your understanding of Australia’s First Peoples.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).